 A cultural shift must start at the top.
 The EHS Today article The Risks of Using Injury and Illness Reporting as Measurements of Success says hospital leadership should reexamine their existing patient safety programs to make sure they’re not incentivizing non-reporting, prohibit retaliatory actions against staff who report incidents, and provide training to workplace leaders to communicate these compliance measures.

-Then they must show—not just say—that they’re fully invested in the patient safety event reporting process.
+Then they must show—not just say—that they’re fully invested in the incident reporting process.
 Rahul Shah, MD, vice president, chief quality and safety officer at Children’s National Health System in Washington, D.C., provides a good example.
 “Staff members also know their incident reports are being reviewed at a senior executive level,” he told Health Leaders Media.
 “I read every incident report in the organization.
 I made that pledge about three-and-a-half years ago, when we had 4,000 incident reports.
 I still stand by that pledge when we have 11,000 incident reports.”

 Senior leadership can also demonstrate their involvement through executive walk rounds (EWR).
 These weekly visits to different teams throughout the hospital allow them to ask staff about patient safety events, near misses, and any factors that may have led to adverse events.
 OSF St. Joseph Medical Center in Bloomington, Illinois, uses the WalkRounds™ concept, sending on-the-ground information directly to the highest levels of leadership for increased awareness and strategic planning.